ishrak-enosis/bobify-goals/README.md

 ### **Setup**

 1. Create your input data file:
    Create a file named goals\_input.csv in the same directory as the script.
+   Or use the one provided.
-2. Format the CSV file with the correct header:
+3. Format the CSV file with the correct header:
    The input CSV file must have the following header row exactly as shown:
    ```
    Email,GoalName,KeyResult,Timeframe
    ...
    ```

-3. **Populate the goals\_input.csv file** with your data.
+4. **Populate the goals\_input.csv file** with your data.
 Each line should contain an email address, a goal name, a key result, and the time frame for the goal.
  Timeframe accepts the following values: Previous quarter, This quarter, This half, Next quarter, Previous year, This year, Next year, Date(MM/DD/YY)